nfl/react-metrics/README.md

 ### 3. Add Custom Link Tracking

+a.
 Use `data-` attributes to enable custom link tracking on your DOM elements.

 ```javascript
 // PaginationComponent.js